mrice/solidity-legal-contracts/legal-docs/bill-of-sale.md

 ## 3. Agreement

-Seller agrees to sell an item (the "**Item**") to be described in the personalProperty field of the Smart Contract by either Buyer or Seller for sum of Ethereum cryptographic currency to be transmitted by Buyer to the Smart Contract.
+Seller agrees to sell an item (the "**Item**") to be described in the personalProperty field of the Smart Contract by either Buyer or Seller for sum of Ethereum cryptographic to be defined by the *salePrice* field of the Smart Contact, which will be defined when the Smart Contract is deployed on the Ethereum network and later funded to the Smart Contract by the Buyer as explained in section 5 *infra*.

 The Item will be transferred by a method documented in the Smart Contract in the methodOfDelivery field and title shall pass to Buyer when this Agreement is fully performed.

-If Seller delivers the Item and Buyer fails to set the *propertyDelivered* field of the Smart Contract as explained in section 5(7) infra within a reasonable time then the Seller may demand return of the Item.
+If Seller delivers the Item and Buyer fails to set the *propertyDelivered* field of the Smart Contract as explained in section 5(8) *infra* within a reasonable time then the Seller may demand return of the Item.

 ## 4. No Warranty